LukePappa/Ourism/text.md

 The essence of existence is the Divine.
-Union with the Divine through contemplative prayer constitutes true fulfillment.
-The fruits of the unitive life are discipline in ascetic practice, social conduct, emotional regulation, and labor.
+One may attune to it through contemplative prayer.
+The fruits of attunement are discipline in ascetic practice, social conduct, emotional regulation, and labor.

-The Unitive Life begins with the Initiatory Stage, during which one first encounters the Divine.
-Through direct experience one realizes that the Divine is as real and perceptible as truth.